 Current schemes funded by Daventry District Council and now operating in our district are Moulton, Crick, Welton and Byfield.
 They have collectively helped 160 residents, provided 88 volunteers, and have set up referral links with local GP Surgeries.
 Further schemes are pending in Kilsby, Woodford Halse, Long Buckby, Boughton, Welford and Creaton.

-Recently endorsed by The Prince’s Countryside Fund, the schemes received some publicity when it was featured in the Village Survival Guide, a new book published to help rural communities thrive.
+Recently endorsed by The Prince’s Countryside Fund, the scheme received some publicity when it was featured in the Village Survival Guide, a new book published to help rural communities thrive.